thomas-bouvier/auto-door/README.md

 ### iOS

-You will need Node, Watchman, the React Native command line interface, and Xcode (a Mac is necessary).
+You will need Node (8.3 or newer), Watchman, the React Native command line interface, and Xcode (a Mac is necessary).

     cd app/HomeAutomation
     npm install
     react-native run-ios

 Fore more detailed instructions, please refer to [the official guide](https://facebook.github.io/react-native/docs/getting-started.html#installing-dependencies) (make sure to select iOS as your target OS).

-### Configuration

-Don't forget to edit the configuration in `app-config` :

-    cp index.example.js index.js
-    vi index.js

 ## Install the Node server on the Raspberry Pi